Last month, Jefferson County voters elected a new judge. Now, she may never take the bench - NewsBreak

 “It creates a serious public safety issue,” Smitherman said.

-“The judges they’re taking are African-American seats, and we only have a few in the state,” he said.Alabama man killed by police outside elementary school was mentally ill, ‘suicidal,’ brother says
+“The judges they’re taking are African-American seats, and we only have a few in the state,” he said.Strong, Wardynski respond to attack ad ahead of debate

 Until now, the seat at issue had been held by Judge Clyde Jones, who is retiring from the bench.